Januston/KeeperVision-Sample/README.md

 # KeeperVision-Sample
-"🥅 Welcome to the KeeperVision sample repository.
-As this project is still in development, we're unable to share the full code.
-However, included is a video demonstration showcasing its ability to guide goalies using YOLO detection.
-Witness a sneak peek of what it's truly capable of!"
+🥅 Welcome to the KeeperVision sample repository.
+Developed with a Flask server, this initial test demonstrates its prowess in guiding goalies using YOLO detection.
+While we can't unveil the full code during its development phase, the video offers a glimpse of its capabilities."

-Sample video can be found here: https://youtube.com/shorts/fjXBk5eJUsI
+"For our roadmap ahead, we're transitioning from Flask to AWS to significantly boost speed.
+This shift will also enable support for more simultaneous users.
+Beyond this, anticipate enhanced direction speeds and the addition of insightful metrics.